 Ed 306.39 School Counseling Program.

-(a) The local school board shall require that each school in its district provides for the implementation of a comprehensive school counseling program based on this section and “The ASCA National Model: A Foundation for School Counseling Program,” published by the American School Counselor Association (ASCA) in 2012 as referenced in Appendix II as an integral part of the total educational program.
-The local school board shall require that each district develop and have on file a comprehensive K-12 School counseling program policy and implementation plan consistent with the components in this section and kept current biennially.
+(a) The school board shall require that each school in its district provides for the implementation of a comprehensive school counseling program based on this section and “The ASCA National Model: A Foundation for School Counseling Program,” published by the American School Counselor Association (ASCA) in 2012 as referenced in Appendix II as an integral part of the total educational program.
+The school board shall require that each district develop and have on file a comprehensive K-12 School counseling program policy and implementation plan consistent with the components in this section and kept current biennially.

 (b) The K-12 school counseling program shall include a comprehensive sequence of learning opportunities designed to promote each student’s development of work-study practices in academic development, career development, and personal/social development by means of the following components: